DonnyLp/DonnyLp/README.md

 ### Hi there! 👋

 Welcome to my GitHub profile!
-I'm Dondario Lapointe, a computer science student with a passion for problem-solving.
-Here you'll find a collection of my projects, contributions, and explorations in Fitness and Finance.
+My name is Dondario Lapointe I'm a Computer Science student with a passion for problem-solving.
+Here you'll find a collection of projects and collaborations.

 ## 🌱 Current Focus

-I'm focusing on expanding my skills and knowledge in back-end development and data engineering.
+I'm focusing on expanding my skills and knowledge in full-stack development, system design, big data, and IoT.

 ## 🚀 Goals